 His Credit Cards Expired

-Summer before last, my son-in-law began shopping for a home in their new town.
+In the early Summer of 2013, my son-in-law began shopping for a home in their new town.
 His scores were all in the early 800s.
-By the time it came to schedule a closing, his scores had all dropped into the 740 range.
+By the time it came to schedule a closing in late Summer, his scores had all dropped into the 740 range.
 What happened?
-His unused credit lines were closed.
+His unused credit lines were closed by the providers.
 The result was that his usage of available credit increased such that his scores dropped.
-Rather than having less than 10% of his available credit in use, he now had more than 45% of his available credit in use.
+Rather than having less than 20% of his available credit in use, he now had more than 45% of his available credit in use.
 He had not increased the amount of credit he was using.
-He lost open unused credit, which had a negative impact on his overall score, as it appeared he was overusing credit.
+He lost open unused credit, which had a negative impact on his overall score as it appeared he was overusing credit.

 What to Do?